 Press: Please note that the text on this page is not available for reproduction.
 Please contact Jonathan for biographies, images, and other information.

 Jonathan is a versatile tenor, equally comfortable on the operatic stage, concert platform, and choral circuit.
-He recently completed the opera course at the renowned Alexander Gibson Opera School, studying with Amand Hekkers.

 Jonathan has enjoyed a life-longstanding association with the St Endellion Music Festival.
 Whilst growing up he sang in the chorus, making his way down through the voice parts!
 He now enjoys cameo appearances in many of the Festival's concerts and operas, whilst assisting behind the scenes for most of the other concerts.